GoneFreaks/Discord-Bot/README.md

 # Gruwie the "successor" of Groovy

-## This Bot is currently WIP and is just a fun-project
+## This Bot is currently WIP and is just a fun-project and therefore a possibility to try and use JDA/Git

 Start the bot by typing ***java -jar Gruwie.jar*** into your console.